ovn-org/ovn-kubernetes/README.md

 gateway node.

 On any minions (or a separate node), you need to initialize the gateway node.
-For the current integration, you need a separate physical interface dedicated for North-South connectivity.
-This limitation will likely go away in the future.

 Set the k8s API server address in the Open vSwitch database for the initialization scripts (and later daemons) to pick from.